The Short Story

 Current Chapter

-After leaving tech to pursue more values-aligned work, I launched my independent consulting practice focused on organization design, narrative development, and brand strategy for organizations doing good.
+After leaving tech to pursue more values-aligned work, I launched my consulting firm, focused on brand strategy, narrative development, and founding consulting for organizations doing good in the world.
+Alongside that, I founded Adamant, a Canadian nonprofit making the economic case for the clean economy and challenging fossil fuel influence over energy policy.

 Outside of work and studies, you can find me leaning into my plant-daddy era, hunting for gluten-free snacks that spark joy, sweating in a sauna, or learning how to make hats.